Keyholder Procedures

 Emergency Keyholders

-• Activation: 5-of-7 emergency keyholders required
+• Activation (all classes): 5-of-7 emergency keyholders

 Release Pipeline Gate Strength